devopstrainings/linux-basics-katakoda/linux-adminstration/step5.md

 `systemctl disable nginx`

 This nginx service along with the package you installed in Package Management section.
 Some softwares which we might install in future may not come as a RPM and those services will not come by default.
-In that case we run the service
+In that case we create